 8. Use VBA to Get Links in Excel

 If you want to find all the links in a workbook at once, using VBA code can be a suitable option.
 So, here is the procedure.

-- First, go to any worksheet where you want to see all the links used in your excel workbook.
-Then right-click on the sheet name, select the View Code option to bring the VBA window.
+- First, go to any worksheet where you want to see all the links used in your Excel workbook.
+Then right-click on the sheet name, and select the View Code option to bring the VBA window.